Owned and managed by Borneo Divers, the Mabul Island Resort offers you world class macro diving opportunities in addition to the wonders of Sipadan.

 Resort accommodation includes:

 Bed, breakfast, lunch, dinner, drinking water, hot drinks, snacks, internet access, return resort transfers from Tawau airport.
-Goods & Services Tax (GST 6%) is included in our prices (unlike some other agency websites that you might visit).
 Accommodation excludes (mandatory):

 Semporna jetty fees (approx. US$ 3 per person per tour booking, payable in advance).
 Malaysian tourism accommodation tax - MYR 10 per room per night (approx US$ 2).
 To be paid in cash at the resort.
 Single Supplement:

 This is optional at this resort - single travellers may choose to share accommodation or elect to pay an additional charge for the sole occupancy of double/twin accommodation.
 Optional extras:

 Single supplement on single travellers only (payable in advance).
 Alcoholic drinks, soft drinks.
 Unless otherwise stated, all the listed items need to be paid on arrival.

 The resort is located along the northern beachfront of Mabul Island.
 Mabul is a 40 minute speedboat ride from the port of Semporna.
 Borneo Divers will provide a return transfer from Tawau Airport to Semporna and Mabul.

 Transfer times from Tawau Airport to Borneo Divers Mabul Resort are 08:30 and 11:00 - 11:45 hrs.
 If you arrive on any flight which does not time well with these transfer times then you must wait at the airport for the next available transfer (which could be a few hours) or overnight at Tawau or Semporna.
 Only if you arrive on the morning flight will it be possible to dive that day.